elastic/integrations/packages/ti_misp/docs/README.md

 ### Threat Attributes

 The MISP integration configuration allows to set the polling interval, how far back it should look initially, and optionally any filters used to filter the results.
+This datastream supports expiration of indicators of compromise (IOC).
-This data stream uses the `/attributes/restSearch` API endpoint which returns more granular information regarding MISP attributes and additional information.
+This data stream uses the `/attributes/restSearch` API endpoint which returns more granular information regarding MISP attributes and additional information such as `decay_score`.
+Using `decay_score`, the integration makes the attribute as decayed/expired if `>= 50%` of the decaying models consider the attribute to be decayed.
+Inside the document, the field `decayed` is set to `true` if the attribute is considered decayed.
+More information on decaying models can be found [here](https://www.misp-project.org/2019/09/12/Decaying-Of-Indicators.html/#:~:text=Endpoint%3A%20attribute/restSearch).

+#### Expiration of Indicators of Compromise (IOCs)
+The ingested IOCs expire after certain duration which is indicated by the `decayed` field.
+An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created to faciliate only active IOCs be available to the end users.
+This transform creates destination indices named `logs-ti_misp_latest.dest_threat_attributes-*` which only contains active and unexpired IOCs.
+The latest destination index also has an alias named `logs-ti_misp_latest.threat_attributes`.
+When querying for active indicators or setting up indicator match rules, only use the latest destination indices or the alias to avoid false positives from expired IOCs.
+Dashboards for `Threat Attributes` datastream are also pointing to the latest destination indices containing active IoCs.
+Please read [ILM Policy](#ilm-policy) below which is added to avoid unbounded growth on source datastream `.ds-logs-ti_misp.threat_attributes-*` indices.

+#### Handling Orphaned IOCs
+Some IOCs may never get decayed/expired and will continue to stay in the latest destination indices `logs-ti_misp_latest.dest_threat_attributes-*`.
+To avoid any false positives from such orphaned IOCs, users are allowed to configure `IOC Expiration Duration` parameter while setting up the integration.
+This parameter deletes all data inside the destination indices `logs-ti_misp_latest.dest_threat_attributes-*` after this specified duration is reached, defaults to `90d` after attribute's `max(last_seen, timestamp)`.
+Note that `IOC Expiration Duration` parameter only exists to add a fail-safe default expiration in case IOCs never expire.

+#### ILM Policy
+To facilitate IOC expiration, source datastream-backed indices `.ds-logs-ti_misp.threat_attributes-*` are allowed to contain duplicates from each polling interval.
+ILM policy is added to these source indices so it doesn't lead to unbounded growth.
+This means data in these source indices will be deleted after `5 days` from ingested date.

 **Exported fields**